johnsonsdictionary/johnsons-dictionary/pronouns/README.md

-# interjections
+# pronouns

-Initial cache of interjections
+Initial cache of pronouns